lucy3/summer2024-social-nlp/assignments.md

 ## Final project (60%)

-These are done in groups of 2-3.
-Groups of 1 may occur with a requested exception, e.g. if the project directly ties into a student’s capstone or dissertation.
+These are done in groups of 1-3, depending on the size of the class.
 The aim of this project is to produce a paper similar to the ones we’ve been reading throughout the course.

 ### Brainstorming (10 pts)